anegg0/doc.palm.readthedocs/docs/HowTo/Use-Supported-Tools/TheGraph.md

 **Note**: All address values (e.g. when used for id) must be in a lower case format.

-## 3. The Graph resources on the Palm network
+## 3. Deployed subgraphs on the Palm network

 The Palm network provides a Graph node and a number of already deployed subgraphs tailored for NFT context.
 Developers can access those subgraphs through RESTful or WebSocket APIs calls: